atreyasha/spp-explainability/docs/develop.md

         2.  compare confusion matrices between orace and mimic and compute euclidean distances on scores or binary predictions

+    4. Look into ATIS/SNIPS dataset as additional data-sets

+        1.  re-use preprocessing functions by sending them to utils and perhaps make them more general where possible

+        2.  both have some papers which could be cited to add some relevance

-    4. Test out scripts for loading pre-computed-patterns to ensure they work without bugs -\> especially torch segment with data sharing -\> missing load information for self-loops -\> might bug out for case with no self_loops because of index 1 of `diags` and `bias` being updated which is only present with self_loops, perhaps replace with index of -1
+    5. Test workflow for loading pre-computed-patterns to ensure they work without bugs -\> missing load information for self-loops, might bug out for case with no self_loops because of index 1 of `diags` and `bias` being updated which is only present with self_loops, perhaps replace with index of -1